 Back to top of page.

-In fig. 9 at the left, we see Eloise crossing the rustic bridge at the head of the Mallard Pool.
+In fig. 9 at the left, we see Eloise crossing the rustic bridge at the north end of the Mallard Pool.
 The year is 1932.
 She has physically weakened due in part to neuritis and from burns received in 1929 when a heating pad caught fire while she was sleeping.
 Her doctors advised her that the burns would always be covered with scar tissue, not true skin, so they would always be somewhat uncomfortable.
 The development of this pool was long on gestation and short on actual building.
-She had dreamed for many years of creating an aquatic pool for special plants and the site at the north end of the Garden where the bog drains out was the best site in the Garden, but she could not move the idea to reality until 1932 when the pool was quickly constructed by an unemployed man and another was employed to build a rustic bridge of tamarack poles to span the small stream the flowed into the pool.
+She had dreamed for many years of creating an aquatic pool for special plants and the site, at what was a meadow north of where the current Garden boundary ends, where water from the wetland drained out into an open meadow.
+She could not move the idea to reality until 1932 when the pool was quickly constructed by an unemployed man and another was employed to build a rustic bridge of tamarack poles to span the narrow lower end of the pool.
 When a mallard was soon seen in it, it became the “mallard pool.”
-The portion of the pool that still remains within the current Garden boundary was renovated some years ago and is under consideration for restoration again today, as the progress of time and changes in the environment have worked their ways on the area.
 Eloise had planned extensive plantings around the pool and these were completed by Martha Crone in 1933.
 That pool is no longer within the boundary of the Garden as the area was abandoned by 1944, but the Garden does contain a pool, in the same place Eloise originally created one, which has acquired the same name.

-More details about the marsh will be found in our article "The Bog at Eloise Butler Wildflower Garden."
-Here is the original complete text of the Mallard Pool story - an essay by Eloise from October 1932.
+More details about the wetland and the pools will be found in our article "The Wetland at Eloise Butler Wildflower Garden" and in particular in this detailed article about the original Mallard Pool and other pools in the Garden.

 Back to top of page.